InfuseAI/primehub-site/docs/guide_manual/admin-build-image.md

 In terms of enterprise customers, PrimeHub, by default, is already configured with a registry and image builder is ready to use.

-Otherwise, we should see the warning, `image registry not found`.
-Please see [Use DockerHub Registry](../tasks/dockerhub-registry) for the configuration.

 ![](assets/build_img_warning.png)